dcorc7/FIFA-Position-Classifier/README.md

 This project uses machine learning to classify soccer players into their field positions using FIFA video game statistics.
 It includes two models:

-- **Genreica Player Position Model**: Classifies players into 4 **generic positions** (Goalkeeper, Defender, Midfielder, Attacker)
+- **Generic Player Position Model**: Classifies players into **3 generic positions** - Defender, Midfielder, and Attacker
-- **Specific Player Position Model**: Classifies players into 15 **specific positions** (CB, LB, CDM, CAM, ST, GK, etc.)
+- **Specific Player Position Model**: Classifies players into **9 specific positions** - CB, LB, RB, CM, LM, RM, ST, LW, and RW

-The project is built with Python, pandas, scikit-learn, and XGBoost, with a Quarto website for documentation and results.
+The project is built with Python, pandas, scikit-learn, and PyTorch with a Quarto website for documentation and results.

 ---

 ## Project Goals

-- Build multiclass classifiers to predict player positions based on FIFA attributes
+- Build multiclass neural network classifiers to predict player positions based on FIFA attributes
 - Evaluate performance using accuracy, F1-score, and confusion matrices
 - Analyze feature importances to understand what attributes define each position
 - Create a transparent and reproducible machine learning pipeline